TokenizedTweets/chrome-extension/README.md

-# Install an unpacked extension
+# How to Install the Tokenized Tweets plugin (unpacked extension)

 ## Important notes